Saturday, January 1, 2022

 We all know that famous holiday drink, the one that shows up in stores during November and December.
 It's been a Christmastime staple since before anyone can remember The real question is, where did it come from, and when did it come into existence?
 Our theory is that the the creation of Eggnog was the result of a dare!
 Learn More

 Champagne is traditionally the drink of choice for New Year's Eve.
-But 2020 has been a tough year; consider substituting Champagne for something a little stronger.
+But the last couple years have been tough; consider substituting Champagne for something a little stronger.

 Copyright © 2019 Dear Booze - All Rights Reserved.